Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 ```shell
 echo #My first flask app > app.py
 ```
-or open notepad and create a file with a .py extension through file explorer in your project directory.
+or open notepad or your prefered IDE and create a file with a .py extension through file explorer in your project directory.

 _You don't need to call it app.py you can call it anything that you would find easy to use, just don't use flask.py, because this would conflict with Flask itself._